All for One and One for All: Improving Music Separation by Bridging Networks: Introduction

-Motivated by the aforementioned discussion, we propose two new loss functions and a new model architecture which we add to UMX, called \emph{CrossNet-UMX} (X-UMX).
+Motivated by this discussion, we propose two new loss functions and a new model architecture which we add to UMX, called \emph{CrossNet-UMX} (X-UMX)\footnote{Our implementation for NNabla, Sony's deep learning framework, is available at \url{https://github.com/sony/ai-research-code/tree/master/x-umx}.
+Furthermore, a PyTorch version building upon Asteroid \cite{asteroid} is available at \url{https://github.com/asteroid-team/asteroid/tree/master/egs/musdb18/X-UMX}.}.
 First, we introduce a \emph{multi-domain loss} (MDL) where we append an additional differentiable \emph{short-time Fourier transform} (STFT) or \emph{inverse STFT} (ISTFT) layer\footnote{If the network outputs a spectrogram, we append an ISTFT layer whereas a STFT layer is added if the network output is a time signal.} during training only.
 The loss is computed from the estimates before and after the STFT/ISTFT layer.
 In this way, MDL can consider not only frequency but also time domain differences between estimates and ground truth.
 Second, we also propose a further loss function, named \emph{combination loss} (CL), and bridging network paths for UMX.
 As we mentioned above, not only UMX but also almost all conventional methods for music source separation train their networks for each source independently.
 Thus, it is difficult to find the root-cause of performance degradation, i.e., which sources are leaking and thus producing incorrect instrument estimates.
-To tackle this problem, CL considers the relationship among output sources by also producing the output spectrograms for combinations and applying MDL to them.
+To tackle this problem, CL considers the relationship among output sources by also producing output spectrograms for instrument combinations and applying MDL to them.
 If the performance of the $i$th source separation is insufficient, other combinations including the $i$th source will be adversely affected while the others which do not include the $i$th source are not.
 In addition, we bridge the network paths of UMX for different instruments and thus share information among all instruments.
 Our bridging operation is beneficial for networks like UMX which consists of individual extraction networks and not one joint separation network.
 Hence, a network like Conv-TasNet which is already crossing among sources via convolutional layers does not need this operation.